||Chamonix to La Vanoise and Modane

-Day 5: The hike today leads high above the Roseland Dam to the Col Bresson flanked by Dolomite-like arretes and aiguilles including the bold Pierra Menta.
+Day 5: The hike today leads high above the Roseland Dam to Col Bresson flanked by Dolomite-like arretes and aiguilles, including the bold Pierra Menta.
 From here, the hike down to the refuge is spectacular.
 This simple refuge has a calm and remote setting.

-Day 6: Hike to the quiet village of Valezan continuing into Parc National Vanoise.
-The hiking is stunning as you emerge on to a high broad valley surrounded by rocky peaks and waterfalls fed by the high snowfields and glaciers.
+Day 6: Hike to the quiet village of Valezan, continuing into Parc National Vanoise.
+The hiking is stunning as you emerge on to a high, broad valley surrounded by rocky peaks and waterfalls fed by high snowfields and glaciers.
 From here you will get your first glimpse of the huge Grande Motte.

 Day 7: The morning part of the hike climbs to the Col du Palet (8,750′).
 The ever-widening valley is flanked by the Dome de Platieres and the tapered peak of Aliet.
 Up ahead lies the Grande Motte (12,500′) draped with huge glaciers.
-In the early morning witness dozens of marmots, chamois and perhaps some ibex.
-Descend to Val Claret for teh night.
+In the early morning witness dozens of marmots, chamois, and perhaps some ibex.
+Descend to Val Claret for the night.

 - This itinerary is only one of several possibilities.
 Please contact us for other options.

 - Transfer as detailed in the final confirmed itinerary